 By starting on the same plane as impact, the difficulty of conventional swing has removed.

-In this KISS series, I am going to discuss the swing from the ground up – to discuss how the Single Plane Swing is easier on the body starting from your feet.
+In this KISS series, I am going to discuss the swing from the ground up – to explain how the Single Plane Swing is more comfortable on the body starting from your feet.
 Stay tuned.